MACAU TRAVEL GUIDE

 Known as the Vegas of Asia – Macau is an exciting place to visit in Asia.
 This Macau Travel Guide covers everything you need to know before a visit.

-Macau is thriving with both eastern and western tourists.
+There are plenty of cool things to do in Macau and it still remains relatively unknown by too many Western tourists.
 Just a short ferry ride from Hong Kong, Macau sparkles in the glitz and glamour of Vegas alongside its Portuguese buildings.
 Browse the different themed hotels or visit the old town of Macau for some culture and history – don’t forget to check out the SkyWalk.
 You can pay in Pataca (MOP) or Hong Kong dollars in most places.

 Budget: As a growing city, it offers very few hostels with private rooms starting at MOP$344.